Volensia/volensia_steno_repo/README.md

-# phoenix_in_plover_extras
+# Volensia's Steno Repository

-Contains a few dictionaries that can be used together with the Phoenix dictionary.
+Hi!
+I'm Volensia, a steno hobbyist and amateur programmer.
+Thanks for visiting my steno collections repository!
+Here, I post all kinds of stuff related to steno that I personally use.

+You can find documentations for everything in this repository on the Wiki page!

 ## fix.json